jkh-code/ocre-database-analysis/notes/project_notes.md

 ## Next steps
 - Replace print statements with logging.
-- Current design will take over 72 hours (3 days) to scape all 228k images.
+- Current design will take over 72 hours (3 days) to scape all 228k images using `download_images` method.
 Implement multiprocessing to reduce this time.
 Until multiprocessing is implemented, images will not be downloaded in final script.
--
+- Redesign `scrape_uris_pagination` method to scrape pages in less time.